TheLastMonkey/Link_Scraper_Util_with_GUI/README.md

 There are Selenium tutorials you'll be all right.

 #### Options/Features
-Headless Enabled by Default
+Headless Enabled by Default - "Just do the thing."
 User Data Cookies Logins Etc Disabled by Default
 Accept Input as a Local HTML File or a URL
 Add Regex if Desired
 Add Output File if Desired
-"Some" Duplicate URL Rejection
+"Some" Duplicate URL Rejection - Needs Improvement - but that would reduce performance.

+Add Wait Time - useful for giving you time to scroll to capture non loaded content.

+#### Wait Time Bonus!
+On certain web pages as long as you keep loading and more elements the wait MAY automatically extend.
+Depending on the website you may be able to load multiple pages or follow links to new pages and continue to collect links.
 Terrible Documentation!!! :D

 #### Disclaimer/License